Turing degree spectra of differentially closed fields: Introduction

 For the purposes of this article, we restrict ourselves to characteristic $0$ and to \emph{ordinary} differential rings and fields, i.e., those with only one derivation. \emph{Partial} differential rings, with more differential operators, exist and have natural examples, as do differential rings of positive characteristic, but considering either would expand this article well beyond the scope we intend.

 For a differential ring $K$ with derivation $\del$, $K\{ Y\}$ denotes the ring of all \emph{differential polynomials} over $K$; it may be viewed as the ring of algebraic polynomials $K[Y,\del Y,\del^2Y,\ldots]$, with $Y$ and all its derivatives treated as separate variables.
-(One sometimes differentiates a differential polynomial, treating each $\del^{n+1}Y$ as the derivative of $\del^nY$.)
-Iterating this, $K\{ Y_0,\ldots,Y_{n+1}\}$ is defined as $(K\{ Y_0,\ldots,Y_n\})\{ Y_{n+1}\}$.
+We then define $K\{ Y_0,\ldots,Y_{n+1}\} = (K\{ Y_0,\ldots,Y_n\})\{ Y_{n+1}\}$.
+One sometimes differentiates a differential polynomial, treating each $\del^{n+1}Y_i$ as the derivative of $\del^nY_i$.
 With only one derivation in the language, we often write $Y'$ for $\del Y$, or $Y^{(r)}$ for $\del^rY$. \comment{ If $K$ has several derivations, we allow them all to appear in the monomials, but usually they are assumed to commute with each other in $K$, and if so, then we take them to commute with each other in the monomials as well, so that $(\del^3_1\del_2Y)^2Y^5$ is the same monomial as $(\del_2\del_1^3Y)^2Y^5$, for instance. }

 The \emph{order} of a nonzero differential polynomial $q\in K\{ Y\}$ is the greatest $r$ such that the $r$-th derivative $Y^{(r)}$ appears nontrivially in $q$.
 Equivalently, it is the least $r$ such that $q\in K[Y,Y',\ldots,Y^{(r)}]$.
-Having order $0$ means that $q$ is an algebraic polynomial in $Y$ of degree $>0$; nonzero elements of $K$ within $\KY$ are said to have order $-1$.
-Each polynomial in $K\{ Y\}$ also has a \emph{rank} in $Y$.
+Having order $0$ means that $q$ is an algebraic polynomial in $Y$ of degree $>0$; nonzero elements of $K$ within $\KY$ are said to have order $-1$, and in this article, the order of the zero polynomial is taken to be $+\infty$.
+Each nonzero polynomial in $K\{ Y\}$ also has a \emph{rank} in $Y$.
 For two such polynomials, the one with lesser order has lesser rank.
 If they have the same order $r$, then the one of lower degree in $Y^{(r)}$ has lesser rank.
 Having the same order $r$ and the same degree in $Y^{(r)}$ is sufficient to allow us to reduce one of them, modulo the other, to a polynomial of lower degree in $Y^{(r)}$, and hence of lower rank: just take an appropriate $K$-linear combination of the two.
 So, for our purposes, the rank in $Y$ is simply given by the order $r$ and the degree of $Y^{(r)}$.
-Therefore, all ranks of nonzero differential polynomials are ordinals in $\omega^2$.
+Therefore, our ranks of nonzero differential polynomials will be ordinals in $\omega^2$.

 Our convention in this article is that the zero polynomial has order $+\infty$.
 Thus, for every element $x$ in any differential field extension of $K$, the \emph{minimal differential polynomial} of $x$ over $K$ is defined (up to a nonzero scalar from $K$) as the differential polynomial $q$ in $K\{ Y\}$ of least rank for which $x$ is a zero (i.e., $q(x)=0$).
 In particular, the zero polynomial is considered to be the minimal differential polynomial of an element differentially transcendental over $K$ (such as $t$ in $\Q\la t\ra$ above); this is simply for notational convenience.